Skip to Content

 • Carpenter ants

-These pests usually remain in the wood unless temperatures rise sufficiently after the logs are brought inside.
-Carpenter ants may also nest in damp wood stored outdoors.
+Many of these pests remain in the wood unless temperatures rise after the logs are brought inside.
+Carpenter ants may also nest in damp or decaying wood stored outdoors—especially if the pile stays wet and shaded.

 Why Pests Are Drawn to Firewood